Iceland flag Iceland Beach Holidays

 What British travellers need to know

-You can stay in Iceland for up to 90 days in any 180-day period without a visa as a tourist.
+You can stay in Iceland for up to 90 days in any 180-day period without a visa for tourism, visiting, or short-term studies.

-On your first visit, you may need to register biometric details like fingerprints or a photo at a special booth before the immigration desk at the border.
+On your first visit, you may need to register biometric details like fingerprints and a photo at a special booth before immigration, which can take extra time.

 Good to know:

-You cannot take meat, milk or products containing them into Iceland, with some exceptions for certain baby foods and medical requirements.
+You cannot take meat, milk or products containing them into Iceland, with some exceptions like powdered baby milk or special foods required for medical reasons.

 Safety in Iceland